Grain free coco-nutty granola made with coconut, a variety of nuts, coconut oil and cinnamon. Paleo, gluten-free, low carb and low sugar.

 - 5 tablespoons coconut oil or butter, melted

-- Preheat oven to 250° and line a baking sheet with parchment paper.
+- Preheat oven to 250°F and line a baking sheet with parchment paper.

 - Combine all ingredients in a bowl, mix thoroughly, and spread evenly on the sheet.

-- Bake 15-20 minutes until golden, rotating halfway through cooking time.
-(Wilson bakes hers until it’s quite dark — the darker it is, the crunchier it is.)
+- Bake 30-40 minutes until golden, rotating halfway through cooking time.

 - Remove from oven and allow to cool, then eat while it’s still crispy.